 took hold of the region in the 9th century BCE.
 According to

 legend, Queen Dido of the Phoenicians established the capital in Carthage in

 814 BCE.
 She is most famous for her romance with Aeneas in Virgil’s

 power, it gained its independence from other Phoenician settlements.

-Starting in the 3rd century BCE, it led a series of wars for
+Starting in the 3rd century BCE, Carthage led a series of wars in what is known as the Punic Wars for

 a military commander of the Carthaginian army, led the particularly bloody Second

 Punic War from 218 to 210 BCE.
 This war was marked by Hannibal’s